camel113/fstats-website/README.md

 `import/all.rb` import all the data from _parsing_ service.

+`import/create.rb` will create resume post for specific region.
+Edit the end of this file to choose which region to resume.
+This will create a post with related generated images.
+Check also line 99 on this file to give the path where the post should be generated.

 ### Others
 for FILE in *.png; do
   convert "$FILE" -resize 100x100 "${FILE%.*}-100x100.png"